enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/c++/cmake/cmake-glossary.md

 # CMake - Glossary

-## 构建系统
+## Build System

-- cmake处理项目代码文件时，入口是项目根目录下的`CMakeLists.txt`
-- 添加子目录需要在子目录下包含一个`CMakeLists.txt`
-- 顶层目录
-- 存储构建系统文件
-- 构建输出工件(例如可执行文件和库)
-- 建议源文件外构建

-cache

-- CMake会写一个CMakeCache.txt文件，将该目录标识为构建树
-- 存储持久信息，如构建系统配置选项。
-- 可手动修改
-- 首次执行cmake构建项目时创建

-构建系统

-- Makefiles, Ninja, Visual Studio 17 2022
+- They are build system: Makefiles, Ninja, Visual Studio 17 2022

+## Cache

+- CMake will create a CMakeCache.txt file, marking that directory as a build tree
+- store persistent information, such as build system configuration options
+- can be modified manually
+- created when first time run `cmake` to build project

 ## TARGET